 Indicators: Health Care 1.
-Is access to emergency healthcare for asylum seekers guaranteed in national legislation?
-2. Do asylum seekers have adequate access to health care in practice? ☐ Yes ☐ Limited ☐ No 3.
+Is access to emergency healthcare for asylum seekers guaranteed in national legislation? ⊠ Yes □ No 2.
+Do asylum seekers have adequate access to health care in practice?
+3. Is specialised treatment for victims of torture or traumatised asylum seekers available in practice?
 4. If material conditions are reduced or withdrawn, are asylum seekers still given access to health care?